scexamples/SupportTicketSystem/README.md

 ![img1 0submitwithoutselectionre](https://user-images.githubusercontent.com/15854708/209499645-6a12c6d9-7e80-476b-b3fe-0084c75192ff.JPG)

-### 2. Select a project and click on 'Submit'.
+### 1. Select a project and click on 'Submit'.

 ![img1and2editre](https://user-images.githubusercontent.com/15854708/209500058-89583519-50aa-40f6-92ee-dcb72412c69e.png)

 ##### After a project is selected, the selection is stored in the session and 'Log out' functionality is exposed in the workflow.
-Support tickets for the selected project are displayed.
+##### Support tickets for the selected project are displayed.

 ![img4 allticketsre](https://user-images.githubusercontent.com/15854708/209500104-d1de57a0-f74a-4940-8bfa-eb0a5f920511.JPG)

-### 3. Click on 'Update' action for ticket 1. displays a form with current details for ticket 1.
+### 2. Click on 'Update' action for ticket 1.

 ![img5-updateTicket1re](https://user-images.githubusercontent.com/15854708/209500111-b6aaecca-feaf-46f1-a7af-0de4bad0775b.png)